coreboot/coreboot/Documentation/acpi/devicetree.md

 which comes from:

 ```
-    register "irq" = "ACPI_IRQ_WAKE_EDGE_LOW(GPP_A21_IRQ)"
+    register "irq" = "ACPI_IRQ_WAKE_LEVEL_LOW(GPP_A21_IRQ)"
 ```

-The GPIO pin IRQ settings control the "Edge", "ActiveLow", and "ExclusiveAndWake" settings seen above (edge means it is an edge-triggered interrupt as opposed to level-triggered; active low means the interrupt is triggered on a falling edge).
+The GPIO pin IRQ settings control the "Level", "ActiveLow", and "ExclusiveAndWake" settings seen above (level means it is a level-triggered interrupt as opposed to edge-triggered; active low means the interrupt is triggered when the signal is low).

-Note that the ACPI_IRQ_WAKE_EDGE_LOW macro informs the platform that the GPIO will be routed through SCI (ACPI's System Control Interrupt) for use as a wake source.
+Note that the ACPI_IRQ_WAKE_LEVEL_LOW macro informs the platform that the GPIO will be routed through SCI (ACPI's System Control Interrupt) for use as a wake source.
 Also note that the IRQ names are SoC-specific, and you will need to find the names in your SoC's header file.
 The ACPI_* macros are defined in